polymode/polymode/modes/readme.md

 Currently there are three types of config objects:

-- `pm-config-one` - Used for polymdoes with only one predefined chunkmode.
-It extends `pm-config` with one slot - `chunkmode-name` which is a name of the chunkmode (objects of class `pm-chunkmode`).
+- `pm-polymode-one` - Used for polymdoes with only one predefined chunkmode.
+It extends `pm-polymode` with one slot - `chunkmode-name` which is a name of the chunkmode (objects of class `pm-chunkmode`).
-- `pm-config-multi` - Used for polymodes with multiple predefined inner modes.
-It extends `pm-config` with `chunkmodes` list which contains names of predefined `pm-chunkmode` objects.
+- `pm-polymode-multi` - Used for polymodes with multiple predefined inner modes.
+It extends `pm-polymode` with `chunkmodes` list which contains names of predefined `pm-chunkmode` objects.
-- `pm-config-multi-auto` - used for polymodes with multiple dymamically discoveroble chunkmodes (examples are `org-mode` and `markdown-mode`).
-It extends `pm-config-multi` with `auto-mode-name` (name of the object of class `pm-chunkmode-auto`) and `auto-chunkmodes` (a dynamically updated list of "pm-chunkmode" objects)
+- `pm-polymode-multi-auto` - used for polymodes with multiple dymamically discoveroble chunkmodes (examples are `org-mode` and `markdown-mode`).
+It extends `pm-polymode-multi` with `auto-mode-name` (name of the object of class `pm-chunkmode-auto`) and `auto-chunkmodes` (a dynamically updated list of "pm-chunkmode" objects)